Welcome to Little Ilford School Library

 Direct Link to app library:

-Online Resources for Reading for Pleasure
+Online Resources for Reading

 - Overdrive* - ebooks and audiobooks from Newham and other Public Libraries